-For fiscal years ended March 31, 2015 and 2014, the Corporation used adjusted net income, which excludes nonrecurring charges, net of taxes, to assess its financial performance.
+For fiscal year ended March 31, 2016, the Corporation used adjusted net income, which excludes non-recurring charges, net of taxes, to assess its financial performance.
 This financial measure is not prescribed by IFRS.
 However, the Corporation's management considers these metrics to be useful information to assist in evaluating the Corporation's profitability, liquidity and ability to generate funds to finance its operations and capital investment needs.